 Rudder lives full time with Mr. Ryan Madden.

-Dixie is our newest K-9 termite detective and the first one trained completely by the Hadley team.
-Mr. Hadley taught her sent differentiation, and her handler, Chance Tawater, taught her how to inspect houses.
+Dixie is the first K-9 termite detective completely trained by the Hadley team.
+Mr. Hadley taught her scent differentiation.
 HT&PC built a false wall for termite training purposes.

 We found Dixie listed as a pet for adoption on www.PetFinder.com.
 She was at the Montgomery (Alabama) Animal Shelter.
 The biography of Dixie listed her as a busy dog who needed a job!
 Dixie has become a member of the family already.
 She loves to chase tennis balls in her "down" time from her job!